 This course introduces students to Web application development.
 Students learn elements of HTML (HyperText Markup Language) and its use in creating Web applications.
 Students will learn to add functionality to Web pages/sites using JavaScript and DHTML (Dynamic HTML).
 In addition, students will be taught the basics of XML (Extensible Markup Language) and software packages that automate the Web design and development process.
-Topics include Web page structures, tables, frames, forms and validation, multimedia

-Web pages, scripting languages, and cloud storage.
+Topics include Web page structures, tables, frames, forms and validation, multimedia Web pages, scripting languages, and cloud storage.
+Prerequisite(s): ENG 096, and MAT 019 or

-Prerequisites: ENG 096, MAT 019 or MAT 022.
+Prerequisite(s): ENG 096, and MAT 019 or MAT 022